top of page

 Here's what we discovered:

-30% of the time our claims handlers were spending only happened because something earlier in the process had failed.
+Some of the time our claims handlers were spending dealing with work only happened because something earlier in the process had failed.

 The impact?
-30,000 hours of annual waste.
+Significant operational capacity consumed by work that shouldn't exist.
 This wasn't about working faster.
-It was about eliminating work that shouldn't exist.
+It was about eliminating work that shouldn't be there in the first place.

 The Lesson: Question the Work Before You Optimise It